Forensic accounting: Role

 The role of the forensic accountants differ from what auditors do.
 Forensic accountants are involved with investigating and analyzing the factual information brought about by the crime, whereas auditors handle the gross financial statements.
 Auditors detect financial deficiencies that need to be corrected, and they give suggestions to investors, based on their professional opinion, on the reliance of financial statements.
 Forensic accountants examine evidence of criminal offences and through this evidence, make efforts to improve the processes adopted by those affected.
 Though audits and forensic accounting investigations have their differences, they share a couple similarities; both require knowledge of the practices and processes possessed by the business and the general accounting principles concerned with the particular situation, and they both require the ability to interpret financial documents and be objective and impartial.

 Forensic accountants combine knowledge of the law with their accounting skills.
-They can assess companies, and help companies resolve issues.
+They can assess companies, and help companies resolve issues by ensuring accounting regulations are met.
 This can help companies prevent corruption, fraud, embezzlement, etc. As with all accounting professionals, forensic accountants performing an audit of a company should remain neutral.
 Large companies mainly use forensic accountants when performing audits; however, there are other uses for forensic accountants in companies.
 Forensic accountants often assist in professional negligence claims where they are assessing and commenting on the work of other professionals.
 Forensic accountants are also engaged in marital and family law, analyzing lifestyle for spousal support purposes, determining income available for child support, and equitable distribution of marital assets.